 Get Your Cash Beforehand (ATMs Are Expensive)

-Don’t Forget Your Wine or Champagne
+Bring Your Wine or Champagne

 Cruise lines don’t let you bring beer or liquor on the ships.
 But they do allow you to bring a bottle or two of wine of champagne.
 If you drink these beverages, then take advantage of the perk.
-Consider that a moderate bottle of wine can cost $10-12.
+Consider that a moderate bottle of wine in a grocery store can cost $10-12.
 Meanwhile, a glass of wine on the ship can be $10-12.
 In other words, that bottle you bring can save you a small fortune compared to drinking on the ship.

-Payouts in the Casino Aren’t That Great
+Payouts in the Casino Aren’t that Great

-Sunglasses Are a Must-Have
+Sunglasses Are a Must-Have in Alaska

 Invest in a Camera With a Zoom